 Variations

-- Ginger and blackcurrant cheesecake: use gingernut biscuits in place of the digestives.
+- Ginger and blackcurrant cheesecake: Swap digestives for gingernut biscuits in the base for a warmly spiced variation.

-- No bake white chocolate and blackcurrant cheesecake: make the no bake cheesecake filling from my Raffaello cheesecake recipe and top it with the blackcurrant compote.
+- No bake option: make the no-bake cheesecake filling from my Raffaello cheesecake recipe and top it with the blackcurrant compote.

 📖 Recipe